Teamwork and Sportsmanship. Fairness and Respect. Self-confidence and Humility. Heart and Hustle. Fun and Fitness. Responsibility and Accountability.

 Select/Rep – You are helping to sponsor the costs of running our competitive teams.
 Your contributions help to defray the costs of things like tournament entry fees, facilities for training and more.
 We will recognize your sponsorship with your name and logo on our website, as well as the traveling team banner.

-Your generous support provides children in our community with affordable access to important recreation to keep them fit, active and happy.
+Your generous support provides children in our community with affordable access to important recreation to keep them fit, active and happy..
+Click/tap on the button below for the form.
 For more information on sponsorship opportunities and cost, please contact Rosa Perkovic at sponsors@martingrove.ca.

 A STATEMENT OF LAND ACKNOWLEDGEMENT